 This is often the case with vertigo.
 Vertigo itself is not technically an anxiety symptom, but dizziness - which is often confused with the idea of vertigo - very much is, and it's actually a surprisingly common one.

 Vertigo can cause significant health scares, since it is associated with terrible conditions like multiple sclerosis.
 But in many cases, anxiety is to blame - especially if you have anxiety attacks.
-Find out more about your own anxiety with my free anxiety test.
+Take our free 7 minute anxiety test to score your symptoms and learn more about your anxiety.

 Vertigo and Dizziness as a Health Symptom